🎬 Video Generation¶

 -

-This paper proposes the Geometry-as-Context (GaC) framework, which replaces the non-differentiable operators (3D reconstruction + rendering) in reconstruction-based scene video generation with a unified autoregressive video generation model.
-By embedding geometric information (depth maps) as interleaved context into the generation sequence, GaC enables end-to-end training and mitigates accumulated errors.
+The Geometry-as-Context (GaC) framework is proposed to replace non-differentiable operators (3D reconstruction and rendering) in reconstruction-based scene video generation with a unified autoregressive video generation model.
+By embedding geometry information (depth maps) as interleaved contexts within the generative sequence, the method achieves end-to-end training and mitigates accumulated errors.

 -